 Susan Brice was elected councillor for the District of Saanich in 2005, and is a current director for the Capital Regional District...

 She is a fourth-generation resident of Greater Victoria and a former elementary school teacher in Esquimalt and Oak Bay.

-Susan is chair of the Arts, Culture and Heritage Committee for the Saanich Council, and is council liaison for the Victoria Airport Authority Community Consultative Committee.
+Brice is chair of the Arts, Culture and Heritage Committee for the Saanich Council, and is council liaison for the Victoria Airport Authority Community Consultative Committee.
 For the CRD, she is chair of the Transportation Committee, and sits on the Finance Committee, and the Core Area Sewage Committee.
-She is on the Board of Directors for BC Transit.
+She is on the board of directors for BC Transit.

-She has served as elected MLA representing Saanich South, and was previously Minister of Mental Health and Minister of Human Resources for the Government of British Columbia.
-Susan volunteers as vice president of the Victoria ALS Society.
+She has served as elected MLA representing Saanich South, and was previously minister of Mental Health and minister of Human Resources for the Government of British Columbia.
+Brice volunteers as vice president of the Victoria ALS Society.

 Township of Esquimalt

 Barbara Desjardins has been the Mayor of the Township of Esquimalt since 2008.
 She has extensive knowledge in government relations, board leadership, communications, and public relations...